Richarizaard/advent-of-code/README.md

-Advent of Code 2023 in Rust 🦀
+Advent of Code 2023

+Solving problems using something new - this year is Rust 🦀